-Southwest seeks to enhance Shareholder value through capital efficiency and our targeted 15 percent pre-tax return on invested capital.
-In 2012, Southwest returned $422 million to Shareholders through repurchasing $400 million of common stock (approximately 46 million shares) and distributing $22 million in dividends.
+Southwest seeks to enhance Shareholder value through capital efficiency and our targeted 15 percent pre-tax return on invested capital (excluding special items).
+In 2013, Southwest returned $611 million to Shareholders through repurchasing $540 million of common stock (approximately 38 million shares) and distributing $71 million in dividends.
 LUV is Southwest’s stock exchange symbol, selected to represent its home at Dallas Love Field, as well as the theme of Southwest’s Stakeholder relationships.
-Southwest is one of the most honored airlines in the world known for its commitment to the triple bottom line approach that takes into account the carrier's performance and productivity, the importance of its People and the communities it serves, and its commitment to efficiency and the planet.
+Southwest is one of the most honored airlines in the world, known for its triple bottom line approach that takes into account the carrier's performance and productivity, the importance of its People and the communities it serves, and its commitment to efficiency and the planet.
 The 2013 Southwest Airlines One Report™ can be found at southwest.com/citizenship.

 On May 2, 2011, Southwest Airlines closed on its purchase of all of the outstanding common stock of AirTran Holdings, Inc. (NYSE: AAI), the former parent company of AirTran Airways (AirTran).
 Based on the average of Southwest Airlines' closing prices for the 20 trading days ending three trading days prior to May 2, 2011, of $11.90, the transaction valued AirTran common stock at approximately $7.57 per share.